bensadeh/despell/README.md

 ## Default mappings

-`magica` aims to include the most commonly used commands out of the box.
+`despell` aims to include the most commonly used commands out of the box.
 Please let me know if you think there is a command that should be included in the default mappings.

 For commands that are less common, please use `overrides.json` locally.